KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 -   repeat for LDT

-To move from Thinking to Genius,
+To move from Thinking to Genius or Breniac,

 1.  copy new KUL\_LDT\_modules, KUL\_LIS\_modules